Archit404Error/HiltonHospitalityHack2021/README.md

 - Book cleaning

 ### Directory Structure ###
-- request-webapp --> webapp frontend
+- request-webapp --> webapp frontend and backend (api)
-- request-api --> api backend that webapp and voice-assistant query
 - voice-assisant --> takes in user input, categorizes it, and determines what api endpoint to query